This is a named option with the Nursing Practice, DNP.

 Several forms of financial aid are available for graduate students in the School of Nursing.
 These include fellowships, scholarships, project and teaching assistantships, and loans.
 Most graduate assistantships cover the cost of tuition and provide a monthly stipend.
 Awards are made in the spring for the following academic year.

 Graduate Research Scholars (GRS) fellowships are designed to support highly qualified underrepresented students in the doctoral programs.
 Doctoral students who are preparing to be full-time faculty in nursing programs are also eligible for the Nurse Faculty Loan Program (NFLP).
 These loans, supported by the federal government, are available to cover tuition and other educational expenses.
-When graduates become full-time faculty members, up to 85 percent of the NFLP loan will be canceled over a four-year period.
+When graduates become full-time faculty members, up to 85% of the NFLP loan will be canceled over a four-year period.

 Additional information on financial aid including application procedures is available in the School of Nursing Academic Affairs Office.